-As you know, the power of Camp Albemarle lies in the building of relationships - between campers and staff and campers and campers.
 Camp creates amazing opportunities for children to be a part of a community that encourages and supports them as they "try on" being more independent and self-reliant.
 We encourage children to take on new challenges, try new things and make new friends.
 Most importantly, we encourage them to think deeply about their faith.

 Our staff are trained not only to sail or climb trees, but to be intentional and focused on the physical, mental, social, and spiritual needs of your children.
 From the important physical needs like keeping everyone hydrated and making sure they wear sunscreen, to making sure that they feel safe and accepted, our counselors work very hard every day to make Camp Albemarle a safe place for your child.
+Following this letter, you will find some forms and information that will help us make camp a great experience for your child.
+Please take the time to look through and complete the information.

-We may contact you during the course of your child's stay at camp - If we are struggling to help your child overcome homesickness or if we need help understanding a behavior that your child is displaying, and of course, we will contact you immediately regarding any health issue that is beyond the occasional stomachache, small bump or bruise, or minor ailment.
+We may contact you during the course of your child's stay at camp - If we are struggling to help your child overcome homesickness or if we need help understanding a behavior that your child is displaying, and of course, we will contact you immediately regarding any health issue that is beyond the occasional stomachache or small bump or bruise.
 Our Healthcare Staff are encouraged to over communicate health issues.
 We know that getting an unexpected call from camp can be scary, but we also know that your assistance in these matters is vital to helping us make sure that your child has a great experience at camp.